 For more information on what’s in season each month of Summer, check out the below:

 With seasonal summer recipes, a comprehensive produce guide, and more, this is the cookbook to help you celebrate the season.

 Skip the PSL and enjoy some fresh pumpkin in your own homemade recipes, among many other favorites.
 There’s a reason this is my favorite season.

-Snuggle up and get into your comfort zone, because it’s all about hearty ingredients to warm you up from the inside out here.
+Snuggle up and get into your comfort zone!
+It’s all about hearty ingredients to warm you up from the inside out here.

 Why is eating seasonally important?

-Well, the most obvious is that organic seasonal foods are generally grown closer to you so they don’t spoil during transit, harvested at the peak of freshness (you need all those nutrients!), and sold during its season before it’s forced to be unnaturally preserved.
+Well, the most obvious is that organic seasonal foods are generally grown closer to you.
+This way they don’t spoil during transit and are harvested at the peak of freshness (you need all those nutrients!).
+Plus they are sold during their season before being forced to be unnaturally preserved.